-- Dash opens a new browser window which loads the Dashboard interface and automatically logs you in to the site in which you are currently working. - Toggle Tree toggles the tree on and off.
+- Dash opens a new browser window which loads the Dash interface and automatically logs you in to the site in which you are currently working. - Toggle Tree toggles the tree on and off.
 When you toggle the tree off, the workspace extends across the full width of the window with a refreshed display of the My Work view, regardless of what was displayed in the workspace with the tree toggled on.
-Note that tree display and tree toggling are under administrative control and may not be enabled in your site. - User name displays a list of roles assigned to your user name, and therefore the permissions granted to you on the current site.
+Note that tree display and tree toggling are under administrative control and may not be enabled in your site. - User displays the user name under which you are logged in to Content Server.
+Clicking your user name displays the "Edit User Profile" form, which presents the following information: - The list of roles that are assigned to you, and therefore the permissions granted to you on the current site.
 CS includes a set of generically linked user names to roles (user_author as "Author," for example) to help you get started.
-For more information on these supplied user names and roles, see your administrator. - Help opens the FatWire e-docs site in a new browser window.
-The FatWire e-docs site contains documentation for Content Server and its supporting software; check this site periodically for updates to the documentation suite.
+For more information on these supplied user names and roles, see your administrator. - Options to modify your email address, locale preference, and password. - Help opens the FatWire Support site in a new browser window.
+The FatWire Support site contains documentation for Content Server and its supporting software; check this site periodically for updates to the documentation suite.
 Note that the site is password-protected; you must contact FatWire Support to obtain access. - Logout ends your session and logs you out of Content Server.